Why integrate SharePoint with Dynamics 365?

 Log approval actions and updates in SharePoint for audit and tracking purposes.

-By utilising workflows like the above example, Dynamics and SharePoint work together.
-The integration offers a valuable tool to business operations, especially at scale.
-It facilitates compliance by maintaining an audit trail and adhering to regulatory requirements.
 Automating these tasks in the same way each time ensures they are scalable and prevents human error and discrepancies.
 SharePoint and Dynamics 365 workflows are also efficient, and reduces the need for manual intervention and speeds up approval times.
 This ultimately decreases costs or helps increase revenues in many scenarios.

-Transforming Collaboration with SharePoint and Dynamics 365 and the Power Platform
+Transforming Collaboration with Dynamic 365 and SharePoint

 You can streamline processes, reduce manual errors, and accelerate decision-making by using these platforms as a central documentation management system and through tools like Power Automate.
 This unified approach improves operational agility, scalability and collaboration between teams.